 The Commission staff, in response to requests from local governments, reviews preliminary subdivision plats and certified survey maps to determine whether they are in conformance with and serve to implement regional, watershed, and district plans or plan elements prepared and adopted or under preparation by the Commission.
 Copies of Commission letters are provided to the District Office of the Wisconsin Department of Transportation if the plat abuts a state trunk highway or connecting highway.

 This activity is conducted on an on-going basis.
-The Commission staff will review an estimated 25 to 30 preliminary plats during 2010.
+The Commission staff will review an estimated 15 to 20 preliminary plats and certified survey maps during 2011.

 Letter reports.